What is VarAC Wednesday?

 Additional information

-- Check-ins who do not use a VarAC EMAIL GATEWAY will not be counted.
+- The check-ins from participants who do not use a VarAC EMAIL GATEWAY will not be counted.

 - You must be at on at least V11.0.7